czbiohub-sf/shrimPy/docs/setup_guide.md

 # Overview

-This guide provides instructions on how to setup control software on the shrimpy microscope.
+This guide provides instructions on how to setup control software on the mantis microscope.

 ## Install Ti2 Control